incubiq/siww_js/README.md

 Sign-In With Wallet

-This JS package implements a generic connection to Crypto wallets, and a specific first implementation for Cardano wallets.
+This JS package implements a generic connection to Crypto wallets, and a specific implementation per wallet and/or Blockchain.
-More wallet support may come later.
-This is now Prod ready for Cardano, including connecting to wallet, requesting wallet connect authorization, and signing message for authorization.
+This package is production-ready and is used for user authentication via their wallet.
+The first implementation was made for Cardano, including connecting to wallet, requesting wallet connect authorization, signing message for authorization.
+The library now also supports Metamask and Keplr wallets.
+More to come later...

 This library was first made, and is maintained, for SignWithWallet.com